renesas-rz/rz_linux_bsp_plus/docs/getting_started/_components/step_06.md

 === "RZ/G2L"

     1. Insert the bootable SD card created at [Step 4](#step-4-build-renesas-rz-linux-bsp-plus-source-code) into the microSD card slot on SMARC module board as illustrated in the figure at ["1.
 Setup EVK's peripheral"](#1-setup-evks-peripheral).
-    2. Connect a USB cable to CN6 for power supply.
+    2. Connect a USB cable to the connector for power supply.
-    3. Press and hold power button (SW9) for 1 second to turn on the EVK.
+    3. Press and hold power button for 1 second to turn on the EVK.

         !!! note
             Press and hold the button for 2 seconds when you turn off the EVK.